 What Is Generative AI?

-Large language models (LLMs), such as OpenAI’s GPT series (Generative Pre-trained Transformer) and the conversational variant ChatGPT, are a type of generative AI specifically designed for natural language generation.
+LLMs, such as OpenAI’s GPT series (Generative Pre-trained Transformer) and the conversational AI application ChatGPT, are a type of generative AI specifically designed for natural language generation.
 These models are trained on massive volumes of data and use deep learning to generate human-like text.
 The latest models are impressive for their range of abilities from drafting emails to generating code.

-In addition to text, generative AI today includes the creation of new images, music, simulations or computer code.
-DALL-E, also from OpenAI, is an AI model that generates entirely new and realistic images from natural language descriptions.
+In addition to text, today’s generative AI solutions can create new images, music, simulations or computer code.
+DALL-E, also from OpenAI, is an AI tool that generates entirely new and realistic images from natural language descriptions using a combination of natural language processing and computer vision techniques.

 How Does Generative AI Work?

-A neural network allows an AI model to process large amounts of data, using complex algorithms to identify patterns and continuously learn.
-A neural network is made up of layers of interconnected nodes designed after the structure of the human brain.
-Over time, the AI improves its performance as it weighs its output against what’s expected given its input in a process.
+A deep learning neural network allows an AI model to process large amounts of data, using complex algorithms to identify patterns and continuously learn.
+A neural network is made up of layers of interconnected nodes designed to mimic the structure of the human brain.
+Over time, the AI model improves its performance by comparing its generated output against the expected output and making adjustments, using techniques like backpropagation to update the strength of connections between nodes.

-For example, an LLM uses a large neural network to analyze massive amounts of natural language data, such as Wikipedia articles and novels, to make predictions based on that data and produce new text when prompted.
-In cases like ChatGPT, the AI model can carry conversations and develop new skills such as essay writing, translations to different languages and computer coding.
+For example, a large language model like GPT-3 uses a massive neural network to analyze text data, such as Wikipedia articles and novels, to make predictions based on that data and produce new text when prompted.
+In cases like ChatGPT, the AI model can carry conversations and develop new skills such as essay writing, translations to different languages, and computer coding.

-Once an AI model has been developed and trained, humans can fine tune them for specific tasks and industries by feeding them additional data, such as for biomedical research or satellite imagery in the defense industry.
+Once a generative model has been developed and trained, humans can fine tune the generative AI system for specific tasks and industries by feeding it additional data, such as for biomedical research or satellite imagery in the defense industry.

 What Can Generative AI Do?

-The uses of generative AI are far reaching, touching all industries including robotics, music, travel, medicine, agriculture, and are still in development.
-Generative AI’s major appeal is in its ability to produce high-quality content with little human effort involved.
-Companies outside of tech are already taking advantage of generative AI for its ability to create content so good it sometimes seems human made.
-For example, clothing brand Levi’s announced they will use AI-generated clothing models to provide its customers with more diverse shopping experiences.
+The uses of generative AI are far reaching, touching all industries including robotics, music, travel, medicine, agriculture, and more.
+Its potential applications are still being explored and developed.
+Generative AI’s major appeal is in its ability to produce high-quality new content with minimal human input.
+Companies outside of tech are already taking advantage of generative AI tools for their ability to create content so good it sometimes seems human made.
+For example, clothing brand Levi’s announced they will use AI-generated virtual models for clothing image generation to provide its customers with more diverse shopping experiences.

-When it comes to language, all industries or job functions dependent on clear and credible writing stand to benefit from having a close collaborator in generative AI.
-In the business world, these can include marketing teams that work with AI models to create content such as blogs and social media posts more quickly.
+When it comes to language, all industries or job functions that depend on clear and credible writing stand to benefit from having a close collaborator in generative AI.
+In the business world, these can include marketing teams that work with generative AI technology to create content such as blogs and social media posts more quickly.
 Tech companies can benefit from coding generated by AI, saving time and resources for IT professionals so they can pursue opportunities for creating greater value for their businesses.

 The customer service industry, in particular, is poised for incredible gains from this technology.
 By 2026, conversational AI will cut the labor costs of contact centers by $80 billion, according to Gartner.
 Conversational AI will make agents more efficient and effective with one in 10 agent interactions set to be automated by 2026.
 AI models will allow support agents to dedicate themselves to different and better work.